hashintel/hash/packages/engine/README.md

 - It's then necessary to set the `NNG_PATH` environment variable, similar to `V8_PATH`

   - The command is likely to be: `export NNG_PATH=/usr/local/Cellar/nng/1.5.2`

-- If the V8 monolith is failing to link due to symbol errors, it might be necessary to download the gem for the "darwin_universal" version.

-### Possible Dependencies and Debugging

-Depending on how lightweight your OS install is, you may be missing some low level dependencies, so try the following (examples given for Ubuntu/Debian-based Unix systems):

-- `apt-get install build-essentials` - Includes the GCC/g++ compilers, libraries, and some other utilities
-- `apt-get install pkg-config` - A helper tool used when compiling applications and libraries
-- `apt-get install libssl-dev` - A development package of OpenSSL
-- `apt-get install python3-dev` - A collection of developer utilities for Python such as header files (e.g. needed when seeing `fatal error: Python.h: No such file or directory`)

 ### Project Setup / Building